ejrmorrissey/scrape-tweets/README.md

 - app process will need write permissions for its own directory
 - possibly Firefox installed, geckodriver available

 This is perhaps the least recommended method of running the app as it's most dependent on the host environment.
-All of the requirements for the Pipenv method also apply, and python3 and pip3 must be available.
+All of the requirements for the Pipenv method also apply, and python3 and pip3 must be available as commands.

 On first starting the app run: